paige-jones/dreamday24/README.md

 # dreamday24

-Install the Todo Tree plugin and put this in each students settings.json in VS Code:
+Install the Todo Tree plugin and put this in each students settings.json in VS Code.
+Resource: https://thomasventurini.com/articles/the-best-way-to-work-with-todos-in-vscode/

     "todo-tree.highlights.defaultHighlight": {
         "icon": "alert",